knxd/knxd/doc/inifile.rst

     forward.
 This option is not a no-op because, while knxd defaults to forwarding all packets, it won't accept messages to devices that it knows to be on the same bus as the message in question.

+    This option only applies to drivers which directly connect to a twisted-pair KNX wire.

     Optional; default false.